KarchinLab/2020plus/README.md

 $ pip install -r requirements.txt
 ```

+If you want the exact version 20/20+ was tested on use the `requirements_dev.txt` file and python 2.7.
 For generating your own input features for 20/20+ please install the [probabilistic2020](https://github.com/KarchinLab/probabilistic2020) python package.